This is a provisional version of the competition rules. If you have any feedback, please contact .

 Cheating

-Contestants must use only the workstation and account assigned to them on each competition day.
+Contestants must use only the virtual machine and account assigned to them on each competition day.
 In particular:

-- contestants must not attempt to submit illegal programs as discussed above, nor try to tamper with or compromise the grading system;
+- contestants must not attempt to submit illegal programs, nor try to tamper with or compromise the grading system;

 - contestants must not attempt to gain access to root or any account other than the one assigned to them;